szist/code-reviews/README.md

 ## Question to answer

-These questions should help setting up code reviews for new projects
+I'm hoping these questions could help set up guidelines and practices that are agreed upon in any team.
+For each question I've added my very opinionated answers.
+Take them with a huge grain of salt.
+My opinions and my review process change slightly every time I come to a new project as I learn and more and more tools surface to help out with ensuring code quality.

 ### **What are code reviews?**

-Code review is not well defined.
+Code reviews are not well defined.
 Every company, even maybe every team will have a different understanding.
-A good definition from techopedia:
+A good generic definition I found from techopedia:

 > A code review is the process of examining written code with the purpose of highlighting mistakes in order to learn from them.

 My definition:
-A process to ensure code quality, spread knowledge, a learning tool and protect application logic.
+A process to ensure code quality, to protect application logic, to spread knowledge, a most importantly learning tool.

 ### **What is not a code review?
 What is not part of the code review?**

 The answers might be very different.
-Some people view code review to just check for stinkers, other developers just check syntax, yet another developers check everything.
+Some people use code reviews to just check for stinkers, other developers just check syntax, yet other developers check everything and it takes them half a day.

 *My answer:*
 Anything that can be covered by automation testing and CICD should not be part of the code review: